Expressivity of Emergent Language is a Trade-off between Contextual Complexity and Unpredictability: More Results and Discussion on Expressivity

-To further explore the determining factors for the expressivity, inspired by \cite{kirby2015compression}, the first factor we explore is the \emph{degree of degeneracy} (i.e. the degree of ambiguity) of the languages.
+Inspired by \cite{kirby2015compression}, the first intermediate factor we explore is the \emph{degree of degeneracy} (i.e. the degree of ambiguity) of the languages.
 As a language is defined as a mapping function $\mathcal{L}: \mathcal{X} \mapsto \mathcal{M}$, the degree of its degeneracy could be measured by the number of distinct message types.

 As shown in the Table~\ref{tab:msg_num_dist}, in referential languages, the degeneracy degree decreases rapidly with the increase of the contextual complexity of the source games, and reaches a ceiling around $|D|\geq 1,000$.
-There is a positive correlation between the number of message types and expressivity for the languages with low complexity, which indicates that degree of degeneracy influences the expressivity of these languages.
-However, the fact that the average number of message types on refer10000 is higher than refer1000, while the expressivity of `refer1000' is higher than `refer10000', i.e. emergent languages having lower level of degeneracy does not necessarily have higher expressivity, indicates that degeneracy degree of one language cannot fully determine its expressivity.
+There is a positive correlation between the number of message types and expressivity for the languages with low complexity, which indicates that degree of degeneracy could be an intermediate factor that is correlated with the expressivity of these languages.
+However, the fact that the average number of message types on refer10000 is higher than refer1000, while the expressivity of `refer1000' is higher than `refer10000', i.e. emergent languages having lower level of degeneracy does not necessarily have higher expressivity, indicates that degeneracy degree of one language cannot determine its expressivity.

-It is interesting that the degeneracy degree of `recon' is similar to `refer100', and is obviously lower than the more complicated referential languages, while its expressivity is the best when the target game is a reconstruction game.
-However, like its language transfer performance, reconstruction language's degeneracy degree also has a higher variance, which is indicated by its $25/75$-th percentiles in Table~\ref{tab:msg_num_dist}.
-One possible explanation to both phenomena is that the relatively low complexity ($\frac{|\mathcal{X}|}{|\mathcal{O}|}=\frac{10^4}{2^{40}}$) makes the training procedure on reconstruction game more flexible thus suffers from high variance.

-Our results also indicate that it is necessary to establish a referential game with candidate sets containing enough many distractors to guarantee that the emergent language could be as unambiguous as possible.
-As far as we know, the existing works do not investigate the effects of the size of candidate sets, e.g. \cite{lee2017emergent} set $|D|=2$, \cite{li2019ease} set $|D|=5$, and $|D|\leq 20$ is used by \cite{lazaridou2018emergence}.
-Given our results, our heuristic is that $|D|$ should be higher than either $1000$ for large input spaces or $\frac{1}{10}|\mathcal{X}|$ for smaller ones.